-Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Mitigation Plan Complete Endangered Species Act The USFWS NLAA concurrence is conditioned to the following: (1) if a Boa is encountered, the Conservation Measures will be in accordance with the USFWS Puerto Rican Boa Conservation N/A Measures 2024.
-(2) if a Puerto Rican Broad-winged Hawk is encountered on the site, the USFWS Caribbean Office will be notified immediately.
+Law, Mitigation Measure or Condition Comments on Mitigation Complete

+Authority, Completed Plan

+or Factor Measures

+Endangered The USFWS NLAA concurrence is N/A

+Species Act conditioned to the following: 1) if

+a Boa is encountered, the

+Conservation Measures will be in

+accordance with the USFWS

+Puerto Rican Boa Conservation

+Measures 2024.
+(2) if a Puerto

+Rican Broad-winged Hawk is

+encountered on the site, the

+USFWS Caribbean Office will be

+notified immediately, (3) if a

+Puerto Rican Sharp-shinned Hawk

+is encountered on the site, the

+USFWS Caribbean Office will be

+notified immediately, (4) if a

+Puerto Rican Harlequin Butterfly

+is encountered on the site, the

+USFWS Caribbean Office will be

+notified immediately.

 Obligations under section 7 of

 the Act must be reconsidered if:

 (1) new information reveals

 impacts of this identified action

 that may affect listed species or

 critical habitat in a manner that

 was not previously considered;

 (2) this action is subsequently

 modified in a manner not

 previously considered in this

 assessment; or, (3) a new species

 is listed, or critical habitat

 determined that may be affected

 by the identified action.

 In conclusion, the USFWS

 concurred with the CDBG-DR/MIT

 Permits and Environmental

 Compliance Division NLAA

 determination.
 However, the

 applicant must be informed

 about the conditions of the

 determination of concurrence

 and implement them as

 described.